jestercsr/anime-one/noteDoranco/Page Catalogue fini.md

 - [ ] The Familiar of Zero
 - [ ] So I'm a Spider, So What?
 - [ ] Skeleton Knight in Another World
-- [ ] I Was Reincarnated as the 7th Prince so I Can Take My Time Perfecting My Magical Ability

 - [ ] Prison School
 - [ ] Iruma à l'école des Démons
 - [ ] Akashic Record of Bastard Magic Instructor